kentpmckinney/epi-capstone/README.md

 * Mobile app layout with 'light' theme
 * Pre-process USDA data with Python to cross-tabulate data into a single file
-* Import the data and populate the food list
+* Import the data and populate the ingredient list
-* Data includes only the core food 8000 foods
+* Data includes the core food 8600 ingredients
 * Retains user data in localStorage
-* User can add a food item to a list
+* User can add an ingredient to the "in effect" list
-* Adding foods to the list updates the Totals display
+* Adding ingredients to the "in effect" list updates the Totals display
 * Totals display shows a few macro-nutrients, vitamins, and minerals

 ## Tools for Minimum Viable Product